Eyarotskiy/feature-templates/README.md

 ## Description

 The main idea of that project is to implement basic features and functionality which are used in different projects on a daily basis, so that one can simply copy-paste necessary parts of the code to their project.
+Important to note that the client part is implemented on both Angular and React, so the application can be run using one or another technology.

 ### Technologies / Frameworks

-  - Node.js + Express
+  - **BE part:** Node.js + Express, Jest, MongoDB + Mongoose, Heroku
-  - React + Redux
+  - **React part:** React + Redux, Jest + React testing library
-  - Jest
-  - MongoDB + Mongoose
+  - **Angular part:** Angular, RxJS, Karma + Jasmine
-  - Heroku

 ### Implemented Features

-  - React routing
+  - Routing (Angular / React)
   - REST API and WebSocket
   - File upload
   - Authentication + Authorization (via Json Web Token)